 Discover and understand the distinct differences between machine learning and data mining, their applications, and their benefits in this detailed guide.

-Understanding Machine Learning and Data Mining
+Understanding Machine Learning vs Data Mining

 Machine learning data mining practices often start with an understanding of machine learning.
 Machine learning is a subset of artificial intelligence that provides systems the ability to automatically learn and improve from experience without being explicitly programmed.
 The learning process is based on the ingestion and analysis of data to create models that can predict outcomes or recognize patterns.